kintone/cli-kintone/website/docs/guide/commands/customize-init.md

 :::

-The Secure Option is an app setting that runs the customization in a sandbox.
-Once it is on, the customization can use only the permissions and the hosts that the app declares.
+The Secure Option runs the customization in a sandbox, where it can use only the permissions and the hosts that the app declares.

 Leaving `permissions` or `allowed_hosts` out of the manifest keeps the current settings on the app, and an empty array clears them.